University of Santo Tomas: International linkages

 UST has partnerships and linkages with 171 foreign academic institutions in 32 countries.
 A dual-degree program in Ph.D.
 Built Environment/Architecture is offered in collaboration with the University of Reading.
 The university also offers a ladderised program in Master in Public Health (International) in partnership with the University of Leeds.
 The partnership between the university and the Duke University allows nursing students of both universities to attend global health courses and participate in clinical immersions.
-Select fourth-year students from the B.S.
-Medical Technology program can participate in the International Internship Program at the Mahidol University in Thailand.
+Select students from the Manila and General Santos campuses can participate in the International Internship Program at the Mahidol University in Thailand.